 - Increased seating capacity from 34 to 67

-- Expanded parking onto the abutting lot (from about 32 to 57 spots total)
+- Expanded parking onto the abutting lot (from about 32 to 57 spots total).
+It should be noted applicant desires parking permission for between 108-120 cars during special events.
+Applicant has indicated valet service may be used

 - Bar service for dinner guests